 Set up your Render_Cam.

-In the Render Settings, Quality-Tab enable Final Gather.
+In the Render Settings, Quality-Tab enables Final Gather.

 Render your awesome neon lamp.